How does sex before marriage lead to sexual problems in marriage?

 “Before marriage, we had sex 3-4 times a week; but after marriage, it became like a chore.”

-When someone uses sex in a certain way (whether it be for personal pleasure, or to get a person to commit) that becomes the reason to have sex.
-Now that the woman had the permanent commitment, what is the reason to have sex?
-It’s not an intimate bonding experience for her, so she has lost the desire to have sex anymore.
+When someone habitually uses sex in a certain way (whether it be for personal pleasure, or to get a person to commit) that becomes the reason to have sex.
+Now that the woman had the permanent commitment, what was the reason to have sex?
+It wasn't an intimate bonding experience for her, so she lost the desire to have sex anymore.

 “My wife doesn’t fulfill me when I’m having a hard time.
 She doesn’t make love to me when I want it, when I need it.
 Our marriage is falling apart.”

-…ruined this man’s ability to become a gift for his wife through sex and his ability to sense her needs as more important than his own.
-Sex before marriage also ruined his marriage.
+Sex before marriage ruined this man’s ability to become a gift for his wife through sex and his ability to sense her needs as more important than his own - and at the same tiem, also ruined his marriage.

 Sex should be a place where a couple grows and connects and discovers each other better, not a place where old baggage, motives and comparisons keep spouses divided and frustrated.